VarnitS2/Budget-Buddy/Proposal.md

 ### Project Motivation

 When I got a job at UIUC, I always wanted to make a budget app that would specifically track spending how I needed it to.
 I wanted to see how much of my paycheck I was spending and hopefully gain better control over my money (and save up for loans!).
-I hope that through this mobile-first application I can add an aspect of financial responsibility to my life -- and so can others!
+I hope that through this application I can add an aspect of financial responsibility to my life -- and so can others!

 ## Technical Specification